NZ Taxonomy

 1. Allison Hancock, Partner, MinterEllisonRuddWatts

-The Technical Advisory Groups
+The Agriculture / Forestry Sector-Specific Technical Advisory Group

-Technical Advisory Group (TAG) provides technical input into the methodologies and definitions of a sustainable finance taxonomy that is fit-for-purpose for NZ.
+The Agriculture/Forestry Technical Advisory Group (TAG) provides technical input into the methodologies and definitions of a sustainable finance taxonomy that is fit-for-purpose for NZ.

-Agriculture & Forestry Technical Advisory Group (TAG) Members
+Agriculture & Forestry Technical Advisory Group (TAG) Members has included:

 TAG members